MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/EntityInitializationCause.md

 ### **Event**
 `Event = "Event"`

-Case when an entity is created by an event, e.g., Wandering trader spawning llamas.
+Case when an entity is created by an event, e.g., a Wandering trader spawning llamas.
 ### **Loaded**
 `Loaded = "Loaded"`

+Case when an entity is loaded into the world.
 ### **Spawned**
 `Spawned = "Spawned"`